CRM strategy: Build one in 8 steps for sales & loyalty

 • Customer service chat portal

 These predetermined touchpoints lead potential customers through your website and direct them toward a product to purchase.
-Combined with CRM software and data from your website, you can use this information to analyze customer behavior and create additional touchpoints that better serve buyer needs.
+Combined with CRM software and data from your website, this information can help you analyze customer behavior and create additional touchpoints that better serve buyer needs.

 How to create an effective CRM strategy